Bike to Work

 Bike to Work Day is Wednesday, April 18, 2018

-Participants who register for the group ride or solo ride will receive a light breakfast at CityScape and a Valley Metro t-shirt and be eligible to win great prizes.
-Pre-register before April 17 to receive breakfast, a t-shirt, and be eligible to win prizes.
-Registration will begin in March.
+who by April 11 will receive a light breakfast at CityScape and a Valley Metro t-shirt and be eligible to win great prizes..

 Everyone is invited to visit CityScape to hear speakers, cheer on the riders, and support the bicycle community.
 Community volunteers will be on hand to promote health, fitness, safety, bicycle commuting, clean air, and more!
 Come out and join us.

 Group ride with police escort leaves Park Central at 7:00 am

 - By BICYCLE: Head North or South on N. 3rd Ave. between W. Thomas Rd. and W. Indian School Rd., then West on W. Catalina Dr. to the parking lot entrance.
 From the mall entrance, travel to the Northeast corner of the parking lot and meet in front of Jamba Juice, 3110 N. Central Ave.

 - By METRO Bus: Head North or South on Local Route Central Avenue (ZERO) to the Central Ave & Thomas Rd stop of the Local Route Thomas Rd (Route 29).
 Metro buses are equipped with bike racks.

 - By METRO Light Rail: Head North or South on N. Central Ave. to the Central Ave and Thomas Rd station.
 Light Rail cars are equipped with bike racks.